F5Networks/f5-declarative-onboarding/docs/composing-a-declaration.rst

 ..
 IMPORTANT:: If you are configuring NTP in your declaration, Declarative Onboarding disables DHCP for NTP.

+For instructions on how to get a current list of timezones on the BIG-IP, see https://support.f5.com/csp/article/K9098.
+To quickly view a static list that

 .. code-block:: javascript
    :linenos: